jwhitley/vim-literate-coffeescript/README.md

-`vim-coffee-script` adds syntax highlighting and indentation support for [Literate CoffeeScript](http://coffeescript.org/#literate) to the vim text editor.
+`vim-literate-coffeescript` adds syntax highlighting and indentation support for [Literate CoffeeScript](http://coffeescript.org/#literate) to the vim text editor.